iOceanPlus/Product_MultiSource_TargetData_Simulator_OpenSource/README.md

 ## Typical Scenes
 Under these scences, only ships with SOG from 3 knots to 80 knots are present.
+Three types of data from three sources are used:
+- AIS from Maritime Administration
+TargetInfo_Type id is 4, targetInfo_Source id is 2
+- Beidou from Agriculture Ministry
+TargetInfo_Type id is 2, targetInfo_Source id is 1
+- Radar from Radar networks
+TargetInfo_Type id is 7, targetInfo_Source id is 3

 ### DenseShip42: HuangPu River in Shanghai, China
 This is one of the busiest water ways in the world,  we focus on the region with latitude [31.3733,31.3867] and longitude [121.4967,121.5067], see below: